lavaeater/turbo-rocket-ultra/README.md

 * allow specifying sprite dimensions <- done
 * draw lines over texture for sprites <- done
 * iterate over lines and tag them with some kind of metadata <- not done
-* save this data so it can be loaded later
+* save this data so it can be loaded later <- not done

 That's what we should do now.